-When fresh figs are in season, scoop them up and make this gorgeous Fig & Arugula Salad with Blue Cheese & Prosciutto.
-It’s got all the flavors!
+I love to mix fruits and vegetables in a salad.
+And when fresh figs are in season, I scoop them up and make this gorgeous Fig & Arugula Salad with Blue Cheese & Prosciutto.
+It's got all the flavors!

 Would you agree that fresh figs are the most fleeting fruit?
 As in, unless you have a friend with a fig tree, you never find them at the grocery store.
 I've been working with my local Safeway to demo a fig flatbread recipe, so they were available!
 For about 5 minutes.